 - Completed application form (online)

-- You will select up to three subject areas of interest
+- You will select the subject area(s) that interest you

 - Statement of interest (to be filled out online)

-- One reference (with name, email address, and institutional affiliation and position)
+- One reference (with name, email address, and institutional affiliation)

 - One letter of recommendation must be sent directly to CBG by the individual you list as your reference.
-We will email your reference an online link for letter submission when you submit your application, and you will be notified by email when we have received the letter.
-When selecting your reference, please be sure that they can speak to your potential for conducting research.
+We will email your reference an online link for letter submission after you submit your application, and you will be notified by email when we have received the letter.

 - You may submit an unofficial transcript for your application; however, if selected we may request an official transcript.
-Unofficial transcripts must be uploaded as a PDF to your application.
+All transcripts must be uploaded as a PDF to your application.